Academic Seminars

 - Each student should make a contribution by referring to their notes / texts.

-- Once everyone agrees this question has been addressed in full, then they move onto the next question.
+- Once everyone agrees the question has been addressed in full, then they move onto the next question.

 key points to a seminar